adamliewehr/csc336-fall2025/final/README.md

 I thought that once I had the front end down, the rest would be a breeze, but the backend was actually the most time consuming part.
 Creating the end points was confusing at times, especially sicne Mongo DB was baked into it, but I got the hang of it by the end.

 Overall, this was the most rewarding project I've ever made and class I've ever taken.
 Thank you Professor Treanor!

+## Things I learned about web development:

+1. Be careful about light mode and dark mode!
+2. Be careful about how to initilize arrays in react/js
+3. Javascript is weird